venkat001/AZ-100-MicrosoftAzureInfrastructureDeployment/README.md

 * When launching Azure Cloud Shell for the first time, you will likely be prompted to create an Azure file share to persist Cloud Shell files.
 If so, you can typically accept the defaults, which will result in creation of a storage account in an automatically generated resource group.
 Note that this might happen again if you delete that storage account.

 * Before you perform a template based deployments, you might need to register providers that handle provisioning of resource types referenced in the template.
 This is a one-time operation (per subscription) required when using Azure Resource Manager templates to deploy resources managed by these resource providers (if these resource providers have not been yet registered).
 You can perform registration from the subscription's Resource Providers blade in the Azure portal or by using Cloud Shell to run Register-AzResourceProvider PowerShell cmdlet or az provider Azure CLI command.

+We hope using this GitHub repository brings a sense of collaboration to the labs and improves the overall quality of the lab experience.

 Regards,
 Azure Administrator Courseware Team